Nick Cannon Accuses Eminem of Getting Facelifts in New Diss Track

 Just like in the last song, the track threw shade at Eminem.
 For instance, there's a verse that takes a shot at his age.

 "Look, that double entendre, kinda heavily/Damn, Em/What?
 You like five minutes from 70?/Oops!
-I meant 47/Send him to Hell if he's bored of Heaven/ Strappin' the dynamite/Word to Florida Evans," Charlie Clips raps.
+I meant 47/Send him to Hell if he's bored of Heaven/ Strappin' the dynamite/Word to Florida Evans," Charlie Clips rapped.

 There's also a line that accuses Eminem of trying to bully other celebrities.